Highlights –February 2023

 2. Southern Hemisphere

-runs from October to April.
-During February, rainfall was below average for the
+October to April.
+During February, rainfall was well above-average, reaching